 - Spanish sailors originally visiting the New World assumed the alligator to be a massive lizard, therefore calling it “el lagarto” or “the lizard.”

-- Alligators are mostly hunted for their skins, but are also hunted for meat.
+- Humans mostly target alligators for their skins but are also hunted for meat.

 - There is a multi-million dollar industry in which captive alligators are raised for their meat and skin.